 ‘Yeah,’ I say, and let out a big sigh.
 ‘Go figure.’

 ‘I know what you mean,’ she says with a slight note of guilt in her voice.
 ‘Most guys would.
 But that’s exactly why I wanted Eric to be the way he is.
-I’d so love to have a baby with him, but so far I can’t.
+I’d love to have a baby with him, but I can’t.
 Even if by some medical miracle I could, I’d be pretty scared of that baby.
-That’s not something he’s supposed to do, anyway,’ she says, looking in his direction as if to make it clear that we’re still talking about him.
+That’s not something he’s supposed to do, anyway.’

 A loud crash somewhere in the background, behind Joanna, makes me look up and see the stare on both their faces.